 It's been almost a year now since we bought 5 acres of wooded land in Mid-Tennessee as a personal RV retreat, which we have since developed with a circular driveway, water, electric, and sewer hookups for three RV spots.

-The property we selected is located in a huge, 1,500-acre development called the Woodlands at Buffalo River.
+The property we selected is located in a huge, 5,300-acre development called the Woodlands at Buffalo River.
 We're down there every chance we can!

 There is no HOA and owners can choose to develop their property pretty much however they want.